xixiaofinland/afmt/README.md

 This is a project in its early phase, don't expect to use it in production code yet.

-Wrapping long lines that exceed `max_with` and keep comments intact are two most to-be-developed features.
-More progress info below.

 <br>

 # 📟 Project Progress